-Kelly is a junior in the College of Agriculture, Health and Natural Resources and is pursuing a Bachelor of Science degree in Animal Science on the Pre-Veterinary track.
-This past spring, she graduated with honors from the Ratcliffe Hicks School of Agriculture with an Associate of Applied Science in Animal Science.
-After graduation she hopes to attend veterinary school and is particularly interested in domestic animals.
+Kelly is a senior in the College of Agriculture, Health and Natural Resources and is pursuing a Bachelor of Science degree in Agriculture and Natural Resources with a focus in Higher Education.
+In 2016, she graduated with honors from the Ratcliffe Hicks School of Agriculture with an Associate of Applied Science in Animal Science.
+After graduation she hopes to go to graduate school and earn a Master’s degree in Education.

 Kelly is originally from Peru.
-She moved to the United States 6 years ago and loves to meet new people and help others.
+She moved to the United States 7 years ago and loves to meet new people and help others.
 She participated in METAS her freshman year, a mentoring program for new students, and then her sophomore year became a mentor in the program.
-She was also a KUBE mentor for a middle school student last year and is currently an active member of Pre-vet club.
-This semester Kelly is working at an Animal Hospital hoping to gain more experience with small animals.
+She was also a KUBE mentor for a middle school student her sophomore year.
+This summer Kelly worked as an Orientation Assistant at the office of Academic Programs, helping incoming students in CAHNR which inspired her to pursue a career in Education.

 High School Attended: Sor Ana de Los Angeles in Peru and Glastonbury High School, Glastonbury, CT

-Favorite Dairy Bar Ice Cream Flavor: Cookie Dough and Maple Walnut
+Favorite Dairy Bar Ice Cream Flavor: Coconut and Salted Caramel Crunch

 Three Pieces of Advice for Prospective Students: